Comparison of MD and DO in the United States: Self-characterization and identification

 A study published by the Journal of General Internal Medicine found significant differences in the attitudes of DOs and MDs.
-The study found that 40.1% of MD students and physicians described themselves as "socioemotionally" oriented over "technoscientific" orientation.
-In comparison, 63.8% of their DO counterparts self-identified as socioemotional.
+The study found that 40.1% of MD students and physicians described themselves as being "socioemotionally" oriented over "technoscientific" orientation.
+In comparison, 63.8% of their DO counterparts self-identified as being socioemotional.

 One study of DOs attempted to investigate their perceptions of differences in philosophy and practice between themselves and their MD counterparts: "59 percent of the respondents believed they practiced differently from allopathic physicians, and 72 percent of the follow-up responses indicated that the osteopathic approach to treatment was a primary distinguishing feature, mainly incorporating the application of OMT, a caring doctor–patient relationship, and a hands-on style."

 As the training of DOs and MDs became less distinct, some expressed concern that the unique characteristics of osteopathic medicine would be lost.
 Others welcomed the rapprochement and already considered modern medicine to be the type of medicine practiced by both "MD and DO type doctors".
 One persistent difference is the respective acceptance of the terms "allopathic" and "osteopathic."
 DO medical schools and organizations all include the word osteopathic in their names, and such groups actively promote an "osteopathic approach" to medicine.
-While "osteopathy" was a term used by its founder AT Still in the 19th century to describe his new philosophy of medicine, "allopathic medicine" was originally a derogatory term coined by Samuel Hahnemann to contrast the conventional medicine of his day with his alternative system of homeopathic medicine.
+While "osteopathy" was a term used by its founder A.T.
+Still in the 19th century to describe his new philosophy of medicine, "allopathic medicine" was originally a derogatory term coined by Samuel Hahnemann to contrast the conventional medicine of his day with his alternative system of homeopathic medicine.
 Some authors argue that the terms "osteopathic" and "allopathic" should be dropped altogether, since their original meanings bear little relevance to the current practice of modern medicine.